openearth/aeolis-python/docs/model.rst

 fractions is an aspect of saltation that is still poorly understood.
 Therefore calibration of the bed interaction parameter :math:`\zeta` is necessary.
-The model parameters in Equation :eq:`equilibrium-transport` can be chosen in accordance with the assumptions underlying multi-fraction sediment transport. :math:`C` should be set to 1.5 as each individual sediment fraction is well-sorted, :math:`d_{\mathrm{n}}` should be chosen equal to :math:`D_{\mathrm{n}}` as the
+The model parameters in Equation :eq:`equilibrium-conc` can be chosen in accordance with the assumptions underlying multi-fraction sediment transport. :math:`C` should be set to 1.5 as each individual sediment fraction is well-sorted, :math:`d_{\mathrm{n}}` should be chosen equal to :math:`D_{\mathrm{n}}` as the